oprogramador/plezuro_js/doc/rst/source/specification/token_types/index.rst

 The first step of the compilation is the tokenization.

-Plezuro has the following token types (the order matters, when regex or condition of multiple tokens matches the first of them wins):
+Plezuro has the following token types (the order matters, when regex or condition of multiple tokens matches, the first of them wins):

 ======================  ============================================================================= =====================